blindfold-chess/blindfold-chess/README.md

 * **Dynamic AI Opponent (Stockfish):** Play against a strong chess engine with precise control over its difficulty, allowing you to set the AI's "thinking depth" from 1 (Easy) to 15 (Hard).

 * **Easy Promotion Choice:** When a pawn promotes, the four touch quadrants display the actual chess piece icons (Queen, Rook, Bishop, Knight).
-Because the piece icons are always displayed in the same quadrants (for example, the Queen is always displayed in the upper-left quadrant), you could even keep your eyes closed.
+Because the piece icons are always displayed in the same quadrants (for example, the Queen is always displayed in the top-left quadrant), you could even keep your eyes closed.

 * **Enhanced Undo Last Move:** Correct mistakes by undoing the last full move (your move and the AI's response).
 In multi-board mode, it undoes the AI's move on the current board and then your move on the previous board.